dreamcat4/drb/README.md

   TARGET_NAME/
     config.default       # template user config file
     supported.platforms  # list of target 'platforms' this target can build, e.g. 'rpi2'
-    target.sh            # implementation of target-specific build functions (API methods)
+    target.depends       # load another target first, so it can be called from this one target.sh            # implementation of target-specific build functions (API methods)
 ```